ndparker/rcssmin/README.md

 ## SYSTEM REQUIREMENTS

-Supported python versions are 2.7 and 3.6+.
+Supported python versions are 3.6 and above.

 You also need a build environment for python C extensions (i.e. a compiler and the python development files).